Our

 in Perth proved yet again a great venue for this event.

-Lochs Classic - Sunday 8 August Twenty
+Lochs Classic - Sunday 8 August

 starters started from the Morris Equestrian Centre at Fenwick for this